VirtusLab/scala-cli/website/docs/getting_started.md

 </ChainedSnippets>

 You may wonder what kind of Scala version was used under the hood.
 The answer is the latest stable version which was tested in Scala CLI.
-If we want to specify the Scala version we can use `-S` or `--scala` option.
-More about setting Scala version in a dedicated [cookbook](./cookbooks/scala-versions.md).
+If you want to specify the Scala version you can use `-S` or `--scala` option.
+More about setting Scala version in the dedicated [cookbook](./cookbooks/scala-versions.md).

 Scala CLI offers many more features dedicated for scripting, as described in the [dedicated guide](./guides/scripts.md).